JunggiKim/JunggiKim/README.md

 # 👋 Hello

-I'm a Backend Developer working with Java and Spring, interested in building stable and scalable software systems.
+I'm a Backend Developer working with JVM, interested in building stable and scalable software systems.

 ## 🌟 Contributions